Jeffrey Dean Morgan Calls Out ‘Rude And Creepy’ People Who Come To His House

 Jeffrey Dean Morgan took to Twitter on Tuesday to do a little venting and make a suggestion to some fans.
-While all stars rise to fame because of their fans and appreciate that fact, it sounds like too many of Morgan’s fans have been going a little further than he likes.
+While all stars rise to fame because of their fans — and they do appreciate that fact — it sounds like too many of Morgan’s fans have been going a little further than he likes.
 The star of The Walking Dead tweeted,

 “Dear people that think it’s a solid plan to come to our house, take pictures, drive up to house, knock on door… it’s not a good plan.
 It’s rude and creepy.
 Respect our privacy please.
 And… you’re being recorded.”